scm-manager/scm-manager/docs/en/import.md

 ---
 title: Import existing repositories
-subtitle: Howto import existing repositories into SCM-Manager
+subtitle: How to import existing repositories into SCM-Manager
 displayToc: true
 ---